mpv-player/mpv/DOCS/man/options.rst

     possible that this makes video output slower, or has no effect at all.

     X11/GLX only.

-``--opengl-vsync-fences=<N>``
-    Synchronize the CPU to the Nth past frame using the ``GL_ARB_sync`` extension.
-A value of 0 disables this behavior (default).
-A value of 1 means it will synchronize to the current frame after rendering it.
-Like ``--glfinish`` and ``--waitvsync``, this can lower or ruin performance.
-Its advantage is that it can span multiple frames, and effectively limit the number of frames the GPU queues ahead (which also has an influence on vsync).

 ``--opengl-dwmflush=<no|windowed|yes|auto>``
     Calls ``DwmFlush`` after swapping buffers on Windows (default: auto).
 It